dwbapst/PaleoSoc_phylo_short_course_2019/index.md

 We do request that all of those who plan on attending to [register via our Google Form](https://docs.google.com/forms/d/1AsPgZNraGV6htmveMK5Yebx3q1_Eew_BaML6MLYdHQU/viewform?ts=5c989fd5), if they have not done so, even on the day of the workshop itself.
 We will be able to best aim our instruction if we have accurate information on the background and interests of our participants.
 Registering will also add you to our email list so that you can get future updates about the workshop later in the week.

-In case the above link to the survey doesn't work, here's the whole link:
+In case the above link to the Google Survey doesn't work, here's the whole link:

 https://docs.google.com/forms/d/1AsPgZNraGV6htmveMK5Yebx3q1_Eew_BaML6MLYdHQU/viewform?ts=5c989fd5

+## Getting Prepared for the Workshop

+As this will be a 'hands-on' workshop, participants are encouraged to bring their personal computer (and power cord!), with several pieces of free software downloaded and installed beforehand.
+Instructions for installing these programs on various operating systems can be found [here](https://dwbapst.github.io/PaleoSoc_phylo_short_course_2019/articles/install_main.html).

+A meetup to help troubleshoot software installation for those who run into issues will be held the Friday evening before (Sept 20th) - check back here later for the exact time and place!

-## ...Getting Prepared & What To Expect
+## What To Expect

 Our workshop schedule is online at [this page](https://dwbapst.github.io/PaleoSoc_phylo_short_course_2019/articles/schedule.html).

 We will have an hour-and-half lunch break, and two short breaks in the morning and afternoon sessions.
 We will have free coffee for participants in the morning and afternoon, but please remember to bring a refillable water bottle to keep hydrated, some snacks to keep your energy up, and your laptop power cord to keep your computer’s energy up.

+Please note that we will be expecting all who are attending the short course to behave as described in our Expectations of Conduct statement, [available at our website](https://dwbapst.github.io/PaleoSoc_phylo_short_course_2019/articles/code_conduct.html).

 ## Who We Are

 To learn more about us, or to contact us with question, see our [organizers page](https://dwbapst.github.io/PaleoSoc_phylo_short_course_2019/articles/organizers.html).